How can we integrate the scientific image of the world with our own experience of existence, without compromising either?

 I think this kind of approach allows a unification of methods and therefore a continuity of vision not just across philosophy, science and the humanities but also between theory and practice.

 Essays by their nature tend to be incomplete.
 Much has to be left out to avoid undue length or because this particular structure cannot accommodate it.
-With that in mind, my intention is to publish additional material in the blog, discussing some topics in more depth and looking at how the ideas can be developed.
+With that in mind, my intention is to publish additional material in the section Further Reading, discussing some topics in more depth and looking at how the ideas can be developed.

 I was born in Chesterfield, Derbyshire, and grew up in East Africa.